zivid/zivid-cpp-samples/source/Applications/Advanced/MultiCamera/MultiCameraTutorial.md

 const auto &residuals = results.residuals();
 ```

-### Save transformation matrices to .yaml
+### Save transformation matrices to YAML

-Later we will use the results, so we store the transformation in .yaml files.
+Later we will use the results, so we store the transformation in YAML files.
 To do this, we use our API.
 It is important to keep track of which transformation matrix belongs to which camera.
 More precisely, the pose of the camera during calibration.
 Thus, we use the camera's serial number as an identifier, and we use it on the file name. ([go to source][saveTransformationMatricesToYAML-url]).

 ```cpp
 transforms[i].save(transformationMatricesSavePath + "\\" + serialNumbers[i] + ".yaml");